TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 	"status_input_boolean": "The full entity id for Power Control input_boolean", "degrees_control": {
-		"degrees_input_text": "The full entity id for the Temperature Control input_text", "min_degree": the minimum temperature accepted by your ac unit - no quotation marks required, "max_degree": the maximum temperature accepted by your ac unit - no quotation marks required },
+		"degrees_input_text": "The full entity id for the Temperature Control input_text", "min_degree": "the minimum temperature accepted by your ac unit - no quotation marks required", "max_degree": "the maximum temperature accepted by your ac unit - no quotation marks required" },
 	"mode_input_select": "The full entity id for the Mode Control input_select" }]